loopback-kr/KakaoTalkAdGuard/README.md

 - Before or after installation, Specify the installation directory path (default: `%appdata%\KakaoTalkADGuard`) as an exception path in your antivirus software settings.
 Because this binary file is not well known, antivirus software may detect it as malware.
 - [Go to Release page to download](https://github.com/loopback-kr/KakaoTalkADGuard/releases)

+## Known issues

+- On Windows with HiDPI, the trayicon menu is displayed in an abnormal position.

+- If a KakaoTalk process is running on a regular user account that has been promoted to administrator privileges due to a KakaoTalk update, it is not possible to block ADs unless KakaoTalk ADGuard is also running as administrator privileges.

 ## Preview

 ### Before